javierospital/Spilhaus-Projections-on-Trade-and-Conflict/README.md

   <img src="maps/spilhaus_map_3.png" width="700"/>
 </p>

 While NATO still covers the two most important oceans for trade routes; China has gained influence over the Strait of Malacca, a critical chokepoint, as well as over the at-times critical contour of Western Africa.
+This data could now be used to create an index on the influence o